gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <td>10</td>
 <td>A store should only be deleted if its balance is zero.</td>
 <td>Medium</td>
-<td>The remove_store function validates the store's balance and removes the store under the object address.</td>
+<td>The remove_store function validates the store&apos;s balance and removes the store under the object address.</td>
 <td>Audited that aborts if the balance of the store is not zero.
 Audited that store is removed from the object address.</td>
 </tr>